paul-schaaf/roomr/README.md

 For the backend I used node and express to create the server and mongoDB and mongoose to handle the Database and Database queries.
 I use mlab to host my MongoDB database.

-For the frontend I used Javascript(ES6 and above e.g. async/await), axios, and React(using create-react-app).
+For the frontend I used Javascript(ES6 and above e.g. async/await), axios, React(using create-react-app), Html, and CSS.

 ##Comments